The Springfield Summer Games

 Mad max and Coca-cola

-I had been chatting to Jeanette Bruwer, co-owner of Springfield Estate, and brother to winemaker Abrie Bruwer at one of the tastings of Springfield’s “Lost Vintage” release; the Methode Ancienne 1997 Cabernet Sauvignon, and we’d gotten to chatting about the perils that await anyone who would try their hand at vinegrowing by day and frost fighting by night.
+I had been chatting to Jeanette Bruwer, co-owner of Springfield Estate, and brother to winemaker Abrie Bruwer at one of the tastings of Springfield’s now renowned “Lost Vintage” release; the Methode Ancienne 1997 Cabernet Sauvignon.
+We’d gotten to chatting about the perils that await anyone who would try their hand at vinegrowing by day and frost fighting by night.

 “Well, we don’t always do it that way,” responded Jeanette with Wind in the Willows-worthy wistfulness.
 “But Abrie has built us a big metal contraption that looks like something out of Mad Max, with flames and fans up at the top, that one can drive through the vineyards…”